mwalden00/Final-Project/README.md

-#Graphics Final Project Proposal
+# Graphics Final Project Proposal

 Maximilian Walden, Pd 5

-Features I'92d like to implement:
+Features I'd like to implement:

 * implementing the mdl mesh command
   * using external .obj files with the mesh command